Petergatsby/GleepostAPI/readme.md

 ##GET /stats/posts/[post-id]/[stat-type]/[period]/[start]/[finish]
 required parameters: id, token

-- stat-type is one of "likes", "comments", "rsvps", "interactions"
+- stat-type is one of "likes", "comments", "views", "rsvps", "interactions"
 - The special stat type "overview" will give you a combined view containing all the above stat types for this interval.
 - period is either "hour", "day" or "week" and indicates how the counts are bucketed (the interval within which counts are summed)
 - start and finish are RFC3339 formatted strings which indicate the beginning and end of the period you are viewing stats for.